-During the second lockdown in November and December 2020, Green Croft Arts hosted 3 virtual coffee mornings on Zoom where we shared memories and the conversations recorded and the words transcribed.
-Memories and stories were also received through email and we held 3 arranged telephone calls which were recorded and transcribed.
+During the second lockdown in November and December 2020, Green Croft Arts put a call out to communities in West Northumberland through the radio, local press and posters at key points in local villages.
+Memories and stories were received through email and we held 3 arranged telephone calls which were recorded and transcribed.

-Despite the government Covid - 19 restrictions we were able to host one to one socially distant interviews at a Covid 19 secure venue with the Zig Zag Days Project.
-They target people living in West Northumberland who feel isolated due to disability, unemployment, mental health or other issues.
+Despite the government's Covid-19 restrictions, we were able to host one to one socially distant interviews at a Covid-19 secure venue with members of Zig Zag Days.
+They support people living in west Northumberland who feel isolated due to disability, unemployment, mental health or other issues.
 The project is coordinated by Haltwhistle Partnership.

-The film will premiere on Thursday 4th February 2021, on Time To Talk Day which encourages the nation to get talking and break the silence around mental health problems.
+The film premiered on Thursday 4th February 2021, on Time To Talk Day which encourages the nation to get talking and break the silence around mental health problems.

 Listen to Amanda Drago talking about Living On The Edge on Radio Newcastle.